-The Bank continued to engage extensively with a range of participants in the payments industry in 2017/18.
-In August 2017, the Board held its annual meeting with members of the Australian Payments Council, which included discussion of the Council's progress against the initiatives it had outlined in its 2015 Australian.
-Payments Plan.4 One particular area of focus was the Council's work on developing a framework for portable digital identity in Australia, which the Board believes will deliver significant security and efficiency benefits for the payments system and the economy more broadly.
-Engagement between the Board and the Council occurs pursuant to a memorandum of understanding between the two organisations that was signed in 2015 and is published on the Bank's website.
+The Bank continued to engage extensively with a range of participants in the payments industry in 2018/19.
+In August 2018 and 2019, the Board held its annual meeting with members of the Australian Payments Council (APC).
+The most recent meeting included discussion of the APC's work on digital identity and of its Strategic Agenda that was published in June 2019 and which will guide its work over the coming years.
+The Board welcomed the progress the APC had made on developing a framework to support the development of interoperable digital identity services in Australia, and encouraged APC members to continue to collaborate on the initiative as it has the potential to deliver significant security and efficiency benefits for the payments system and the economy more broadly.
+Engagement between the Board and the APC occurs pursuant to a Memorandum of Understanding (MOU) between the two organisations that was signed in 2015 and is published on the Bank's website.